 Of course, any berries, fresh or canned, at all suitable for a shortcake, ripe, nice peaches, or even a nice, thick custard, may take the place of strawberries when they are not plenty, or for the sake of variety. —Dr. Chase

-If you would like to try a shortcake dessert recipe, but know that strawberries are unavailable, then this recipe for apple shortcake may be a delicious alternative, especially in the fall when the apples are in season.
+If you would like to try an old fashioned strawberry shortcake recipe, but you know that strawberries are unavailable, then this recipe for apple shortcake may be a delicious alternative, especially in the fall when the apples are in season.

 Apple shortcake made this way is really good.